StalloneSimon/alx-zero_day/0x03-git/README.md

-This directori contains the assignments for git and github learning
+This directory contains the assignments for git and GitHub learning We are now going to use git pull